meilisearch/documentation/README.markdown

 ### Deployment

 The documentation is deployed as a static website.
-The master branch is automatically deployed at [https://docs.meilisearch.com](https://docs.meilisearch.com).
+The main branch is automatically deployed at [https://docs.meilisearch.com](https://docs.meilisearch.com).

 You can build the static website using the following command: